 Along with the overwhelming feeling of colorful lion heads neatly arranged waiting to be delivered to customers, before our eyes were a series of materials to make handmade lion heads from rattan and bamboo, in addition to mosquito nets, paper, feathers...
-The newly handmade lion heads were covered with opaque white mosquito nets, lying on the shelf, waiting for the glue to dry before being covered with paper and doing the next steps.
+The newly handmade lion heads were covered with opaque white mosquito nets, lying on the shelves, waiting for the glue to dry before being covered with paper and doing the next steps.

 These workers have prepared a frame according to standard dimensions and then woven rattan to bend each part of the lion head.
 A qualified frame must ensure aesthetics and clear lines to easily carry out the next steps.

-The step of gluing mosquito net and paper also requires the worker to glue the paper layer smoothly.
-Because just one flaw can affect the steps of gluing fabric, paper and decorative painting.
+The step of gluing the mosquito net and paper also requires the worker to glue the paper layer smoothly.
+Because just one flaw can affect the steps of gluing the fabric, paper and decorative painting.
 The glue is made from cooked seaweed powder as it has been for hundreds of years.

-The lion head has all four noble features of the four sacred animals: dragon jaw, lion nose, phoenix eyebrows, and a turtle tail on the back of the neck.
+The lion head has all four noble features of the four sacred animals: dragon jaw, lion nose, phoenix eyebrows, and a turtle tail at the back of the neck.
 In addition, near the edge there are spikes like fish fins, because fish symbolize success and advancement (fish overcomes the dragon gate, fish transforms into a dragon).
 The creation of the lion head emphasizes the characteristics of the four sacred animals so that the lion achieves a heroic and majestic demeanor, but is not unfamiliar with the traditional concept of the community.

 The lion has many faces: white, yellow, red, blue, black.
-The three most popular lion heads are white, red and black.
-The three lion heads often dance together, symbolizing the “Peach Garden Oath”: the lion with a yellow face and white beard (Liu Bei), the lion with a red face and black beard (Guan Yu), and the lion with a black face and black beard (Zhang Fei).
+The three most popular lion heads are white, red, and black.
+The three lion heads often dance together, symbolizing the “Peach Garden Oath of Brotherhood”: the lion with the yellow face and white beard (Liu Bei), the lion with the red face and black beard (Guan Yu), and the lion with the black face and black beard (Zhang Fei).

 Each product is meticulously performed by the members.
 The lion heads are breathed into life, achieving sophistication.
 When completed, in addition to the beauty of color and shape, the lion head must have expressive eyes, a fierce but fresh mouth, be compact, light, durable, and able to withstand impact so that the students can perform difficult performances such as "Lân lên mai hoa thung", "Trúc thanh", "Lân chơi cầu"...

 Although making traditional lion heads does not bring in a very high income, the craftsmen here are all passionate about their profession.
-In the middle of the bustling city, this small workshop still has people working hard day and night with their passion.
+In the middle of the bustling city, this small workshop still has people working day and night with their passion.

 The art of lion dance or lion heads is an artistic quintessence, imbued with cultural identity.
 Mr. Tung and these young people understand that, they have been and are continuing to preserve, spread and bring these values to contribute to enriching the spiritual and cultural life of the community.